Syringes, scanners and implants: How US tariffs could affect medical device manufacturers

 US tariffs pressure Swiss pharma powerhouse

 “It is a frightening moment, because Switzerland is expensive and it’s a small country, so you can’t scale your production as much as competitors.
-A 31% tariff would basically kill the chances of companies to sell in the US,” said Biasucci.
+A 31% tariff would basically kill the chances of companies to sell in the US,” said Biasiucci.

 Tariffs of 10% are currently applied to Swiss and European goods entering the US, and while they are problematic, they are not yet a huge problem, according to the consultant.
 But with Trump regularly changing his mind, including threatening the EU bloc with 50% tariffs on all goods as recently as last week, the future remains uncertain for the industry.